 The TOE supports the local definition of users with corresponding passwords which are used for security administrators' authentication of local or remote administration connections.
-The passwords can be composed of any combination of upper and lower case letters, numbers, and special characters (not including spaces, question marks or single quotation mark).
-Minimum password length is settable by the Authorized Administrator, and passwords 8 characters or greater (maximum 128 characters) are supported.
+The passwords must contain at least two of the following characters: upper-case character, lower-case character, digit, and special character (not including spaces, question marks or single quotation mark).
+Minimum password length is settable by the Authorized Administrator, and passwords between 8 and 16 characters are supported.
 Password composition rules specifying the types and number of required characters that comprise the password are settable by the Authorized Administrator.
 Passwords have a maximum lifetime, configurable by the Authorized Administrator.

-7.3.3 FIA UIA EXT.1 User Identification and Authentication
+7.3.3 FIA_UIA_EXT.1 User Identification and Authentication

-The TOE requires all users to be successfully identified and authenticated before allowing execution of any TSF mediated action except display of the banner and ICMP echo service.
+The TOE requires all users to be successfully identified and authenticated before allowing execution of any TSF mediated action except display of the banner.